anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 #### **assets/**
-Just as the name implies, this house static files (e.g images) used in the application.
+Just as the name implies, this houses static files (e.g images) used in the application.

 #### **components/**

 ![type-based architecture]({{site.baseurl}}/assets/components_dir.png){:class="img-responsive" width="500"}

 Shared components that are used across features are placed in this directory.
-An example of such (as shown above) is the `layout` component, which is used to wrap the application components and influence its layout.
+An example of such (as shown above) is the `layout` component, which is used to wrap the application components and influence the app's overall layout.